glennyoung/codecore-notes-/week_1/Classes and Objects.md

 I get into a car, which is an object.
 I turn on the car, which is a method on the object.
 Object interacting with each other is what OOP is all about.

 Most modern languages are object oriented.
-Php, Java, Scala, etc.
+Php, Java, Scala, Go etc.

 __Some Differences between a Class and an Object__
 A cookie is an object.
 An easy way to create many cookies is with a cookie cutter.
 A cookie cutter is like a class.
 I should create a class once, then I can create many objects.
 So, we use a cookie cutter to create many cookies.